Interior Designer Cost London-An Honest Guide to Fees and What to Expect

 For example, if a client states their budget is £200,000 and the designer quotes 22 per cent, the fee is £44,000.
 That fee remains £44,000 whether the client ends up spending £180,000 or £220,000.
 The designer is compensated for the work required to deliver the project at that level of ambition – not for the client’s final expenditure.

 This is an important distinction.
-The budget informs the scope and complexity, but the fee itself is agreed upfront and does not change simply because the client chose less expensive tiles or reduced the joinery package during the build.
+The budget informs the scope and complexity, but the fee itself is agreed upfront and doesn’t change simply because the client chose less expensive tiles or reduced the joinery package during the build.

 Hourly or Day Rates